SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/The Roaring Twenties INDEX.md

 ### [42] What does the value of stocks drop down to?
 Stocks down more than fifty billion dollars.
 ### [43] What does the value of the stock brokers and business mogul's responses to the failing [[stock market]]?
 As a result, some speculators commit suicide, small investors have their savings wiped out.
-Many business are forced to close, national income drops to less that half, and 1 out of every 4 farms are sold for taxes.
+Many business are forced to close, [[Nationalism|national]] income drops to less that half, and 1 out of every 4 farms are sold for taxes.
 ### [44] By the end of 1930, how many Americans were unemployed?
 How much did it grow by 1932?
 There are 4.5 million Americans unemployed, and by 1932, it grew to 13 million.
 ### [45] What did America know about the coming times as a result of this major issue in it's economy?